Last updated on December 18th, 2020

 Why?
 Because I had no expectations!

-Known for its cooler climate and incredible scenery, Bajawa’s biggest attraction is Mount Inerie – the highest volcano on Flores Island.
+Known for its cooler climate and incredible scenery, Bajawa’s biggest attraction is Mount Inerie – the highest volcano on the island of Flores.

 If you’re coming from Ruteng to Bajawa, the trip shouldn’t take more than 4 hours.
-But, if you decided to skip Ruteng and head straight to Bajawa from Labuan Bajo, expect a long, 8-10-hour journey.
+But, if you decide to skip Ruteng and go straight to Bajawa from Labuan Bajo, expect a long, 8-10-hour journey.

-As with all the destinations in your Flores Island itinerary, it’s best to rent a scooter and explore the nearby attractions on a bike.
+As with all the destinations in your Flores Indonesia itinerary, it’s best to rent a scooter and explore the nearby attractions on a bike.

 Best things to do in Bajawa